The widely overlooked conflict of the Winter War changed world history forever.

 The USSR then demanded the chunk of Finnish territory along the Gulf of Finland that came closest to Leningrad.
 Moreover, the Soviets sought to ultimately conquer all of Finland and install a puppet government.

 However, committed to neutrality, Finland refused to cede any land.
-Negotiations continued through 1938.
-But in 1939, an "unknown party" later revealed to be the Soviets themselves bombed a Soviet guard post near the border, causing four deaths.
+Negotiations continued through 1938, but then, in 1939, an "unknown party" bombed a Soviet guard post near the border — and the Winter War began.

 The USSR then severed its non-aggression pact with Finland.
 The Winter War began four days later.